 Nannies are employees, and will consider the same criteria as you did when you were last job hunting.
 They are looking for a particular annual salary, and rate of pay, which reflects their skills and experience; something which is also worth their while.
 Most people need to earn a particular salary in order to cover their weekly expenses, rent/mortgage and also put something aside for the future.
 Living in London is not cheap.

 By far the majority of good nannies are looking for well paid, full time work.
-They are often very flexible and in order to be able to cover their employers’ very long working days, a nanny will often work a 12 hour day.
+They are often very flexible and in order to be able to cover their employers’ very long working days, a nanny will often work a 12 hour day, however more and more are turning down these jobs.
 Over 5 days this is 60 hours per week.
 On top of that they have a commute, most commonly of about 40 minutes (each way).

 A nanny will consider the salary being offered, the rate of pay and the job spec.
 This includes, how many children they must care for, children’s ages, what the role encompasses (nannies are not keen on doing housework which is not related solely to the children).